thisisevilevil/evilevil365/_posts/2024-04-13-ManageBIOSSettings-Dell.md

 ![DellBIOS](/assets/images/2014-04-13-Randomize-BIOSPasswords-Dell/BIOSConfig-1.png?raw=true "BIOS Configuration Intune")
 ![DellBIOS](/assets/images/2014-04-13-Randomize-BIOSPasswords-Dell/BIOSConfig-2.png?raw=true "BIOS Configuration Intune")

 From the client side, you can go to %programdata%\Dell\EndpointConfigure and review the EndpointConfigure.log to verify the agent is installed along with the .NET 6 dependency correctly loads.
 You should eventually see in the log "Key configuration sucessful" followed by "Key applied/updated".
-Finally it should say "Updated results upon successful BIOS configuration operating"
+Finally it should say "Updated Results upon successful BIOS configuration operation"

 ![DellBIOS](/assets/images/2014-04-13-Randomize-BIOSPasswords-Dell/Dell_EndpointConfigureLogs.png?raw=true "BIOS Configuration Intune")